criipto/docs-old/authentication/reactjs.md

 );
 ```

-The UserManager will close a new browser window on it's own, but if you are implementing the authentication inside of an iframe, you will have to handle that part yourself.
-To make that easier, you can raise an event on the top window after the user logs in successfully and register an event listener which will, for example, close the login modal or remove the iframe from the DOM.
+The UserManager will close the new browser window on it's own, but if you are implementing the authentication in an iframe, you must handle that part yourself.
+To make that easier, you can raise an event on the top window after the user successfully logs in  and register an event listener which will, for example, close the login modal or remove the iframe from the DOM.

 ### Trigger a user logout

 Logout requires both terminating the local session by clearing the local storage as well as telling Criipto Verify that the session is over.
 To start the process of a user logout, just call the `logout()` method of the AuthService which will call the `signoutRedirect()` method of the UserManager and start the logout process.

 You also need to set up a callback route where you will receive the response.
 Create a callback component where you will call a `signoutRedirectCallback()` method.

 ``` jsx
 export const LogoutCallback = (url) => (
   <AuthConsumer>